Alko Hiti: History

 Alko Hiti was built in 1415 AD by Tumha Dev Bajracharya, a famous Tantric Buddhist and healer, next to the north-western gate of the old city of Patan.

 Tumha Dev Bajracharya also established some regulations to ensure its proper use and maintenance.
 Some parts of the dhunge dhara were never to be touched and the surrounding area had to be kept clean.
 Soap, wastewater, honey or litter should not be thrown there.
 Furthermore, menstruating women and people from low castes were not allowed entry and it was forbidden to wear leather shoes.

 Maintenance was in the hands of a guthi and the yield from a stretch of land, reserved especially for the purpose, provided the funds.
 In the early sixties major maintenance took place.
 This not only concerned the hiti itself, but also its surroundings.
+The 1963 renovation of Alko Hiti was led by the Baidya family, who claim to be descendants of one of the original donors.
 Routine maintenance is still done every year during Naga Panchami and Sithi Nakha.

 According to local residents, maintenance of the drains used to be left to fish, toads and snakes living in the drainage pit.
 The fish would eat the moss growing in the pit, keeping it from getting clogged, the toads would eat the fish and the snakes would eat the toads, while sliding through the drainage channel.

-In 1963 a renovation of Alko Hiti has taken place, led by the Baidya family, who claim to be descendants of one of the original donors.